Opelika's New Water Treatment Plant One of Most Advanced in Country

-Opelika's new W. Warner Williams Water Resource Park at Saugahatchee Lake is a masterpiece of both form and function.
-LEED certified, the new Water Resource Park encompasses state-of-the-art water treatment plant, distribution and maintenance facilities and an administration building that will make you proud.
+Opelika's new W. Warner Williams Water Resource Park at Saugahatchee Lake, which opened on May 6, 2013, combines a state-of-the-art water treatment plant, distribution and maintenance facilities and a functional, efficient, beautiful administration building.

 This facility can provide up to eight million gallons of water per day.
-Combined with the Robert A. Betts Water Treatment Plant's 16 million gallons per day, this gives Opelika a total output of up to 24 million gallons per day.
+Combined with the Robert A. Betts Water Treatment Plant's 16 million gallons per day, Opelika Utilities can deliver a total output of up to 24 million gallons per day.